 - The exploitation of immigrants to optimize economic gain

 - Social support and services cannot handle “herding” or mass movement of immigrants

-- “Brain-drain” of donor country
+- “Brain-drain” of the donor country

 Occupation and disease

 In the long term, high workloads have a negative influence on health.
-Workers are more often affected by physically hard labor and shift work, which foster physical diseases.
+Workers are more often affected by physically hard labor and shift work, which fosters physical diseases.
 Doctors, for example, are exposed to very high psychological loads, in terms of high responsibility, high level of time pressure and high expectations from many sides (e.g., from patients, relatives, colleagues, family, etc.)

 A person’s subjective impression of job insecurity is a stress factor!